-§ 4 - PUBLIC INFORMATIONAL HEARING REQUIREMENTS Covered Petitions
+§§ 4-8 - PUBLIC INFORMATIONAL HEARING REQUIREMENTS Covered Petitions

 The bill's requirements apply to any DEEP license (i.e. permit, certificate, approval, registration, charter, or license) for which people can petition the DEEP commissioner for a hearing.
 This includes petitions authorized under the state's environmental protection laws, law on regulated activities in floodplains, or DEEP regulations.
-Under the bill, these petitioned hearings are public informational hearings not subject to the UAPA, except as described below for petitions alleging aggrievement or unreasonable pollution, impairment, or destruction of the public trust.
+Under the bill, these petitioned hearings are public informational hearings not subject to the UAPA, except as described below for petitions that satisfy specific requirements.